Human Rights

 - Petrochemical business (Thai Lube Base Public Company Limited, Thai Paraxylene Company Limited, LABIX Company Limited, TOPNEXT International Company Limited, and Sak Chaisidhi Company Limited)

-- Power and Steam busines (TOP SPP Company Limited)
+- Power and Steam business (TOP SPP Company Limited)

 - Supporting business (Thaioil Energy Service Company Limited and Thaioil Treasury Center Company Limited)